 You may want to review your bills and checkbook register for the previous 12 months as you estimate your upcoming expenses.

-Remember to estimate conservatively – the IRS requires that you forfeit any amounts left in your accounts after the claim-filing deadline.
+Remember to estimate conservatively – the IRS requires that you forfeit any amounts in excess of $500 left in your accounts after the claim-filing deadline.
 In addition, you cannot change the amount you elect unless you experience a Qualified Life Event.

 How to File HCRA Reimbursement Claims

 - Click to view and print HCRA claim form